Home Overview Spelling Grammar Usage Translate

 Passive form: copula + be / being + verb-root + hyphnette + t

-Usage: Present-continuous verbs refer to something that is happening currently or frequently.
+Usage: Present-continuous verbs refer to something that is happening currently, frequently, or generally.

 Examples: He iz eat۔ing rice. (currently) Ex: She iz learn۔ing Peoplese. (generally)